Stageit

 Stageit is a web-based performance venue headquartered in Hollywood, California.
 It hosts paid performances by musical artists who perform live via webcam.
 The performances are not archived or duplicated for distribution.

 Stageit currency

-In order to purchase tickets to Stageit performances, or to tip, users must first purchase Stageit's currency, called "notes."
+To purchase tickets to Stageit performances, or to tip, users must first purchase Stageit's currency, called "notes."
 One Stageit "note" is equivalent to ten cents.
 The performing artist decides how many notes a performance will cost.

 Live performances

 Once a user purchases a ticket to a Stageit performance, they can join other audience members awaiting showtime in an online chat, which continues during the performance itself.
 Performances times and rates are set by artists.
 Performances on Stageit can last for up to thirty minutes.
 At the end of that time, artists are given the option to perform an additional twenty-minute encore set.